 Come with us, on our next trip to NepalEnquire here

-Since 2006, Seven Women has been working to empower marginalised Nepalese women through equipping them with the skills and know how to thrive.
-Eleven years after her first encounter with the seven women that started it all, over 5,000 women have been trained and employed by our fair trade organisation, transforming their lives and their communities.
+Since 2006, Seven Women has built a team of fantastic people, that have been working to set Seven Women Australia up as a fundraising arm and sales channel for our ever growing operation in Nepal.
+Seven Women Nepal's focus is on empowering marginalised Nepalese women through equipping them with the skills and the know how to thrive.
+Eleven years after her first encounter with the seven women that started it all, over 5,000 women have been educated, trained and employed transforming their lives and their communities.

 One of the best ways to support Seven Women is to buy our products and tell your friends to do the same.